Cruz hits 400th HR, Sanó homers twice; Twins top Royals 12-8

 Royals: SS Adalberto Mondesi exited in the first inning with a left shoulder injury.
 Mondesi injured the shoulder while diving to make a play on a ground ball by Cruz. … C Nick Dini left Sunday’s game in the sixth inning with a right shoulder contusion.

 Twins: C Mitch Garver was removed as a precaution from Sunday’s game with right hip tightness.
-He’e considered day-to-day. … RF Max Kepler (shoulder) will ramp up hitting activities in the coming days to prepare him to return to the lineup, including hitting off a high-velocity machine early in the week. … INF Ehire Adrianza (oblique) went through an infield workout, and manager Rocco Baldelli said Adrianza “came out great” from it.
+He’e considered day-to-day. … RF Max Kepler (shoulder) will ramp up hitting activities in the coming days to prepare him to return to the lineup, including hitting off a high-velocity machine early in the week. … INF Ehire Adrianza (oblique) went through an infield workout, and Baldelli said Adrianza “came out great” from it.
 However, Baldelli wasn’t sure if Adrianza would return before the end of the regular season.

 UP NEXT